 Step 1: Don't respond immediately.

 Put your phone down.
 Go for a walk.
 Call a friend.
 Seriously.
 Give yourself at least 24 hours.
 If after 24 hours you still feel like responding, wait another 24 hours.
-Many people find that the urge fades significantly once they're out of the emotional spike.
+Many people find that the urge fades significantly once they are out of the emotional spike.

 This is also where Should You Text Your Ex?
 The Honest Answer becomes useful, because the first impulse to reply is usually about relief, not clarity.